 Our flight was a bit delayed so we had about 2 hours for our layover versus the 3 hours.
 Luckily it was sufficient time to switch between terminals (there were train and busses to shuttle everyone around) and we even swung by duty free quickly.
 Emirates staff checked everything again before boarding the flight.

 Having grown up in Dubai (and my mom worked for the airline way back when), I was a huge fan of Emirates and as always, they greeted the kids with smiling faces and the cutest backpack.
 Akira and Apollo loved the handheld remote controls for the entertainment system and their kids meals.
 Unfortunately for us, our cabin comprised of passengers flying from London to Dubai for the F 1 Championship.
 The groups were jovial and in party mode.
-Most of the older men refused to keep their masks on and even I had to give up asking cabin crew to request that they mask up.
+Most of the older men refused to keep their masks on.
 Announcements were made informing passengers that we could directly request people to mask up but of course that did not happen.
-Even the cabin crew started ignoring the unmaskers and at one point the partiers were just standing in the aisles drinking and laughing with the cabin crew.

 Dubai to Toronto Flight